nickpoison/tsa4/Errata.md

 ## Edition 4 Errata

-_For some reason, equations are being displayed properly on this page ... we don't know why, but it's  not that big of a problem ... so here we go:_
+_For some reason, equations are not being displayed properly on this page ... we don't know why, but it's  not that big of a problem ... so here we go:_

 <br/>